-The Viability Supplement is paid on a monthly basis to eligible aged care providers in rural and remote areas.
+The Viability Supplement is paid monthly to eligible aged care providers in rural and remote areas.
 It helps with higher costs of delivering services in these areas.

-Read about the current rates for the Viability Supplement on the Department of Social Services website.
+Find the current rates for the Viability Supplement on the Department of Health (Health) website.

 Home Care Viability Supplement

-The amount of the supplement varies depending on the care recipient’s location as determined by their ARIA score.
+The supplement amount depends on the care recipient's MMM score.

 Residential Care Viability Supplement

-If you are a Residential Care provider, you may get the Viability Supplement depending on your location and the number of allocated places.
+If you're a Residential Care provider, you may be eligible for the Viability Supplement.
+This depends on your location and number of allocated places.

-In most cases, the supplement is paid if you have fewer than 45 places and a higher ARIA score.
+In most cases, the supplement is paid if you have less than 45 places and a high MMM score.

-In 2012 the Viability Supplement was expanded to provide additional support to:
+In 2012 the Viability Supplement was expanded to provide further support to:

-- aged care homes in very remote to moderately accessible locations that have more than 50 per cent of care recipients of the service classified as having lower care needs (the aged care payment system will automatically identify providers eligible for this component).
-Services will receive an additional 15 points if they qualify for this component
+- aged care homes in very remote to moderately accessible locations where more than 50% of care recipients have lower care needs - eligible providers are automatically identified and their services get an extra 15 points

-- eligible aged care homes that provide specialist aged care services to Indigenous Australians
+- eligible aged care homes providing specialist aged care services to Indigenous Australians, and

-- eligible aged care homes that provide specialist aged care services to people with a history of (or who may be at severe risk of) homelessness
+- eligible aged care homes providing specialist aged care services to people with a history, or at severe risk, of homelessness